Closure Expressions #

 var reversedNames = names.OrderByDescending(s => s).ToList();

-• Both are very powerful regarding type inference; usually, explicit declaration of parameter types is not needed.
+- Both are very powerful regarding type inference; explicit parameter type declarations are usually unnecessary.

 func someFunctionThatTakesAClosure(closure: () -> Void) {